 3. Bosch Industry 4.0: Bosch uses Industry 4.0 solutions, including IoT and automation, to connect machinery, enhance manufacturing processes, and offer predictive maintenance.

-4. Amazon Robotics: In its warehouses, Amazon uses a combination of robotics, AI, and advanced data analytics to optimise inventory management, picking, and packing processes.
+4. Amazon Robotics: In its Warehouses, Amazon uses a combination of robotics, AI, and advanced data analytics to optimise inventory management, picking, and packing processes.

 Challenges and Risks